 The trial was conducted before two juries — one for the men, the other for Gray.
 All four were convicted.
 Williams was sentenced to death, Rainge to life, Adams to 75 years and Gray to 50 years.
 The convictions initially were affirmed on appeal, but Williams and Rainge won new trials in 1982 because the lawyer who represented them at trial also represented Gray.

 Prosecutors then made a deal with Gray under which she would be released in exchange for testifying against Williams and Rainge at their retrial.
 As part of the deal, Gray also agreed to testify against Jimerson, who was then charged, convicted, and sentenced to death in 1985.
 Two years later, on the basis of Gray’s testimony and that of a jailhouse informant, Williams and Rainge were convicted a second time.
 Williams again was sentenced to death, and Rainge to life.

 In 1995, the Illinois Supreme Court unanimously reversed Jimerson’s conviction and ordered a new trial due to witness perjury.
 In 1996, DNA testing exonerated all five defendants and led to the arrests and convictions of the three actual culprits; a fourth was deceased.
 Ultimately, defense attorneys learned that within a week of the crime, a witness told police who the real perpetrators were, but the report wasn't disclosed to the defense.

 In 1999, Cook County settled lawsuits filed by the innocent men — known as the “Ford Heights Four” — for $36 million, the largest civil rights payment in U.S. history.
-On November 14, 2002, Paula Gray receives a pardon based on innocence from Governor George Ryan.
+On November 14, 2002, Paula Gray received a pardon based on innocence from Governor George Ryan which allowed her to receive $100,000 in state compensation.
 On December 18, 2008, the Cook County Board settled the last remaining civil lawsuit and awarded Gray $4 million.

 — Center on Wrongful Convictions